“When the wind’s from the east and the sun’s from the west

 You don’t actually need to own a tagine to make a tagine dish.
 You can just as easily braise in a pot with a lid.
 Nor do you need a couscoussiere to make couscous.
 Which is why I have adapted this recipe from Williams Sonoma.

-A picture would not even adequately convey to you how good this Moroccan Beef Tagine with Spiced Couscous is…so get your butt to a grocer that carries Ras El Hanout spice blend so you can make this already!
+A picture does not adequately convey to you how good this Moroccan Beef Tagine with Spiced Couscous is…so get your butt to a grocer that carries Ras El Hanout so you can make this already!

 Moroccan Beef Tagine with Spiced Couscous